vyleene/ssis/README.md

 # Simple Student Information System 🎓

-Manage students, programs, and colleges in a clean desktop UI with CSV-backed storage.
+A sleek, CSV-backed desktop app to manage Students, Programs, and Colleges with fast, searchable tables.

-## Overview ✨
+## At a Glance ✨

-Simple Student Information System is a lightweight app built with Neutralino, Bootstrap, and DataTables.
-It provides three directories (Students, Programs, and Colleges) and supports full CRUD operations using local CSV files.
+Simple Student Information System is a lightweight Neutralino app with a clean Bootstrap UI and DataTables-powered grids.
+It keeps data in local CSV files while supporting full CRUD for three core directories: Students, Programs, and Colleges.

-## Features ✅
+## Highlights ✅

-- Students, Programs, and Colleges tables
+- Three directories with dedicated tables
-- Create, read, update, and delete records
+- Full create, read, update, delete flows
-- CSV-backed data storage
+- Local CSV storage with schema validation
-- Fast, searchable tables with DataTables
+- Fast search, sort, and pagination via DataTables
-- Lightweight Neutralino desktop runtime
+- Lightweight Neutralino runtime for desktop delivery

 ## Data Model 🧾